Mónica de Miranda

-Mónica de Miranda (born Porto, 1976) is a Portuguese visual artist, photographer, filmmaker, and researcher of Angolan ancestry who works on postcolonial issues of geography, history, and subjectivity mostly related to Africa and its diaspora.
-Her mediums include photography, mixed media and video.
-De Miranda first became known for her photographic documentation of the ruins of modern hotels in post-war Angola, and of its sociopolitical significance.
+Mónica de Miranda (born Porto, 1976) is a Portuguese visual artist, photographer, filmmaker, and researcher of Angolan ancestry known for her artwork on socially inspired themes, including postcolonial issues of geography, history, and subjectivity related to Africa and its diaspora.
+Her media include photography, mixed media and video.
+De Miranda first became known for her photographic records of the ruins of modern hotels in post-war Angola, and their surrounding sociopolitical circumstances.
 Her photographic series, videos, short films, and installations have been internationally exhibited at art biennales, galleries, and museums, some of which keep her work in their permanent art collections.
 Her work has been reviewed in specialized art sources.

-Miranda was born in Porto and is based in Lisbon since 2009.
+De Miranda was born in Porto and is based in Lisbon since 2009.

 Education

 De Miranda graduated as a Bachelor of Visual Arts from the Camberwell College of Arts, London, in 1998.
-She completed an MSc in Art and Education at the Institute of Education, London, in 2000, and obtained a PhD degree in Visual Arts and Multimedia at the University of Middlesex in 2014 (Thesis: Geography of Affections: Tales of Identity, Diaspora and Travel in contemporary arts).
+She completed an MSc in Art and Education at the Institute of Education (London) in 2000, and obtained a PhD degree in Visual Arts and Multimedia at the University of Middlesex in 2014 (Thesis: Geography of Affections: Tales of Identity, Diaspora and Travel in contemporary arts).
 She pursued postdoctoral studies at the University of Lisbon between 2015 and 2018.

 Career

-De Miranda is affiliated to the University of Lisbon, Centro de Estudos Comparatistas, Faculdade de Letras, where she works as a researcher, in projects dealing with sociocultural and political aspects of contemporary migration movements linked to lusophone Africa.
+De Miranda is affiliated with the University of Lisbon, Centro de Estudos Comparatistas, Faculdade de Letras, where she leads research projects dealing with sociocultural and political aspects of contemporary migration movements linked to lusophone Africa.
 Among such projects are Post-Archive: Politics of Memory, Place and Identity, and Visual Culture, Migration, Globalization and Decolonization.

 During her multiyear stay in London prior to 2009, she collaborated with researchers at Goldsmiths College and the Institute of International Visual Arts.
-In projects involving Tate Britain, she worked with underprivileged adolescents in schools and community centres in the boroughs of Peckham and Brixton.
+Working in Tate Britain-related projects, she was engaged with underprivileged adolescents in schools and community centres in the boroughs of Peckham and Brixton.